MicrosoftDocs/Advertising-docs/BingAds/bingads-13/bulk-service/campaign.md

 **Delete:** Read-only

 ## <a name="bidstrategytargetcpa"></a>Bid Strategy TargetCpa
-The target cost per acquisition (CPA) that you want used by Bing Ads to maximize conversions.
+The target cost per acquisition (CPA) that you want used by Microsoft Advertising to maximize conversions.

 This field is only used if the [Bid Strategy Type](#bidstrategytype) field is set to *TargetCpa*, and otherwise this field is ignored.